Meet the Team

 Michael Jeffries

 Later in life, I became interested in fossils when a friend gave me an ammonite as a birthday gift.
 Ammonites look so beautiful, and studying the fossil’s body composition closely made me wonder about the functionalities of its design, the kind of environment it must have lived in, and the other “alien” life forms we don’t usually see today.
-It made me more aware of the cliffs around Lyme Regis, where I lived and how big our world is.
-It forced me to contemplate deep time: how different the world must have been then and how it has changed so much since.

 Loading...
 Updating page...